kThisIsCvpv/rl-help/README.md

 ![alt text](https://www.kthisiscvpv.com/X9wLm1555022461ec3PU.png "Java 8 Download")

-Note: If you already have Java JRE, it **will not** work.
-Java JRE is commonly used by consumers.
-Java JDK contains libraries required by developers.
-Building with IntelliJ, the compilation software below, requires Java JDK 8.
+Note: Java JRE **will not** work.
+Java JRE is commonly used by consumers products.
+Java JDK contains libraries required by developer programs.
+Building with IntelliJ, the compilation software below, requires the Java JDK 8 software.
+You can have multiple Java versions on your PC without confliction.

 ---